Getting Ready: LUX Helps Female Ex-Offenders Reintegrate Back To Society

 The first batch of women who underwent the 'Getting Ready' programme had their experience documented in a film which traced their journey of self-discovery and uplifting change.
 With this documentary, LUX hopes to reach a wider audience and spread awareness about the struggles and stigma these women ex-offenders face on a day-to-day basis, and the support they need to better reintegrate into society.

-"Many women ex-offenders struggle with re-entering society and starting afresh as they have lost sight of their sense of self-worth and are unable to live life with dignity.
-This is in addition to having to deal with the uncertainties shrouding their new life," said Severine Vauleon, Global Brand Vice President LUX "With Getting Ready, we would like to give these women a chance to properly live their life beyond the label.
-By helping them cultivate a positive relationship with their individual beauty and self-image, we hope that these women can find themselves and their footing in society again."
+'Many women ex-offenders struggle with re-entering society and starting afresh as they have lost sight of their sense of self-worth and are unable to live life with dignity.
+This is in addition to having to deal with the uncertainties shrouding their new life,' said Severine Vauleon, Global Brand Vice President LUX

+'With Getting Ready, we would like to give these women a chance to properly live their life beyond the label.
+By helping them cultivate a positive relationship with their individual beauty and self-image, we hope that these women can find themselves and their footing in society again.'

 'Getting Ready' is a campaign transcending social boundaries and re-instilling hope in women.
 The impact of this campaign extends far beyond transforming the lives of ex-offenders, but also sparks conversations about providing support to the marginalised female communities out there.
 Join LUX in its movement to uplift and celebrate the beauty and strength of women everywhere with 'Getting Ready'.